 Positive noun A developed image of photoplotted film, where the areas selectively exposed by the photo plotter appear black, and unexposed areas are clear.
 Board houses work from positives, and a photo plotter produces positives, thus one set of positives is all the film that is needed to produce a printed wiring board. modifier (of a printed wiring image) Representing copper as black areas and absence of copper as clear areas.
 Typical of images of routed layers of a PWB.

 PQFP Plastic Quad Flat Pack.
 See QFP.

 Primitive- (Found in CAD software programs and documentation) 1.
-Some CAD software documentation (especially Altium Designer) extends this term to mean any object in a CAD database--graphics, text or otherwise; so this could be a group of graphic objects if manipulated as a unit, eg. a PCB decal.
+Some CAD software documentation (especially Altium makers) extends this term to mean any object in a CAD database--graphics, text or otherwise; so this could be a group of graphic objects if manipulated as a unit, eg. a PCB decal.
 It may also mean an indivisible graphic object, i.e. a graphical object which may have component parts, but which can not have those parts separated out as individual entities.
 It can also refere to a parameter or text string.
 Examples of this in PCB CAD: wire segment, route, pad or padstack, text string.
 2. Any geometric shape such as a circle, polygon or square.
 3. A function, operator, or type which is built into a programming language (or operating system), either for speed of execution or because it would be impossible to write it in the language.
 Primitives typically include the arithmetic and logical operations (plus, minus, and, or, etc.) and are implemented by a small number of machine language instructions.